 Nursing School Hub is committed to providing valuable information to nursing students of all backgrounds.
 With that mission, NSH editors have compiled a list of significant nursing scholarships for minority nurses.
 By no means are they all the minority nursing scholarships available, but they can provide a place for African-American, Hispanic, and other minority nurses to find funding for their career opportunities.

-The Aetna Foundation Scholars Program is designed to promote both ethnic and racial diversity in the healthcare industry.
-Aetna’s minority nursing scholarship was created in response to nursing studies that revealed that minority nurses are more likely to work in lower-income neighborhoods.
-The Aetna Scholars program seeks to reshape the healthcare industry towards including underserved populations.
+The CVS Health Foundation Advance Practice Nurse Scholarship promotes both ethnic and racial diversity in the healthcare industry.
+The nursing scholarship was created in response to nursing studies that revealed that minority nurses are more likely to work in lower-income neighborhoods.
+The program seeks to reshape the healthcare industry toward including underserved populations.

-The Aetna Foundation operates with a mission statement that seeks to find ways to promote healthy living and quality healthcare for all.
-The foundation is dedicated to partnering with local organizations as well as international healthcare leaders in the pursuit of improving lives through the provision of accessible and affordable health care initiatives.
-Aetna’s dedication to improving the health care of everyone uses a four-cornered approach — Inspiration, Innovation, Inclusion, and Impact.
-Aetna’s corporate responsibility is far-reaching as it offers communities a chance to build healthy communities.
+The CVS Foundation operates with a mission statement that seeks to find ways to promote healthy living and quality healthcare for all.
+The foundation is dedicated to partnering with local organizations as well as international healthcare leaders in the pursuit of improving lives through the provision of accessible and affordable healthcare initiatives.
+The company’s dedication to improving the health care of everyone uses a four-cornered approach — Inspiration, Innovation, Inclusion, and Impact.
+Corporate responsibility is far-reaching as it offers communities a chance to build healthy communities.

-2. Asian American/Pacific Islander Nurses Association (AAPINA) Scholarship
+2. Asian American and Pacific Islander Nurses Association (AAPINA) Scholarship

 The Asian American/Pacific Islander Nurses Association (AAPINA) Scholarship for minority nurses is awarded to a baccalaureate or master’s nursing degree candidate with an Asian American or Pacific Islander heritage.
 AAPINA members have the opportunity to apply for this $1,000 scholarship if they are enrolled in an accredited school, have shown academic excellence, and have submitted two reference letters regarding the applicant’s leadership abilities and their pledge to promote nursing diversity.
 AAPINA’s scholarship decision is typically announced at the AAPINA fall conference.

-The Asian American/Pacific Islander Nurses Association (AAPINA) is affiliated with the NCEMNA — the National Coalition of Ethnic Minority Nurse Associations.
-AAPINA acts as the voice of AA and PI nurses and advocates to positively influence health care policies that impact the Asian American/Pacific Islander communities.
+The Asian American and Pacific Islander Nurses Association (AAPINA) is affiliated with the National Coalition of Ethnic Minority Nurse Associations (NCEMNA).
+AAPINA acts as the voice of AA and PI nurses and advocates to positively influence health care policies that impact the Asian American and Pacific Islander communities.
 It accomplishes its objectives by establishing training and education development programs for its members, and the communities in which they work.

 3. Barbara Rhomberg Nursing Scholarship

 B4Brands.com sponsors the Barbara Rhomberg Nursing Scholarship award.
 B4 Brands is dedicated to providing innovative services and hygiene products that are earth-friendly.
-B4 Brands produces health-related products that help to prevent the spread of infectious disease across the globe.
-B4 Brands aligns with the business principles of responsibility and believes its primary mission is to create a too-good-to-pass customer value proposition.
+They produce health-related products that help to prevent the spread of infectious diseases across the globe.
+Additionally, the company aligns with the business principles of responsibility and believes its primary mission is to create a too-good-to-pass customer value proposition.

 4. HRSA Native Hawaiian Health Scholarship